synthbot-anon/synthbot/README.md

 mkdir data/dictionaries
 ```

 Make sure you've downloaded and (if needed) extracted Clipper's Master File 2.0 into the `data/clipper-samples` directory.
-Make sure you've also downloaded `cmudict-0.7b.txt`, `librispeech.txt`, and `horsewords.txt`, and placed then within the `data/dictionaries` directory.
+Make sure you've also downloaded `cmudict-0.7b.txt`, `librispeech.txt`, and `horsewords.txt`, and placed them within the `data/dictionaries` directory.

 Within `soundtools/`, your directory structure should now look something like this:
 ```